 for this flashback piece I am using the later version of the Furby in this case the Boom model as these are slightly better than the original models and easier to obtain.

-the original series Furby’s are long out of print and they are getting not only hard to find they are getting expensive to especially boxed ones and the demand is rising thanks to the likes of Furlexa conversion’s and now the same is starting to happen for the newer models like the 201’/1’ models like the Connect and Boom which I will have in this piece.
+The demand is rising thanks to the likes of Furlexa conversion’s (Furby’s with Raspberry Pi’s and Amazon Alexa) and now the same is starting to happen for the newer models like the 201’/1’ models like the Connect and Boom which I will have in this piece.

 Getting a Furby Boom

-While furby’s are getting expensive as I mention a minute ago‚ tracking them down is not too hard and for me I came across this one a stripy Furby Boom after about a week of looking on ebay so I grabbed it of course I am likely going to need to clean up the acrylic sensor which from the pictures I have seen has some micro scratches not that unusual and cleaning should be relatively easy with the likes of Displex screen polish but since the only real need for that is to connect with other Furby Booms and Furblings its not essential right now.
+Of course I am likely going to need to clean up the acrylic sensor which from the pictures I have seen has some micro scratches not that unusual and cleaning should be relatively easy with the likes of Displex screen polish‚ but since the only real need for that is to connect with other Furby Booms and Furblings its not essential right now.

 Furby Boom App & Connection

-The app is pretty basic controls wise you can hatch Furblings (Baby Furby’s) and then you can write them on the poster the boom comes with I have a picture of this in part II where I talk about my Furby Boom‚ play games like Furball which is a fun little penalty shootout game where you control the Furbling and the furby boom acts as the kicker and reacts to it and have a little town full of furbling’s
+The app is pretty basic controls wise which is understandable as it needs to be user-friendly for children‚ you can hatch baby Furby’s and then you can write them on the poster the boom comes with I have a picture of this in part II and also cover the app a little more.

 Love the Personality